sachaMorin/np-random-forest/README.md

 # np-random-forest
 Random Forest and Decision Tree for classification.
-Implemented using NumPy.
+Implemented from scratch using NumPy.

 ## Prerequisites